munster-dev/docs/docs/props.md

 ## Pass props from logic

 This feature allows us to pass props from parent component to child.
-This is very helpful when building munster components intended to be compatible with other javascript frameworks.
+This is very helpful when building MunsterJS components intended to be compatible with other javascript frameworks.

 Here's an example on how to pass props from logic: